 All of this preparation and campaigning culminates on election day when your responsibilities boil down to one major task: ensuring a fair and honest election.
 Officials must ensure all ballots remain secret and prohibit campaigning in the polling area.
 They are precluded from wearing any type of material that endorses a particular candidate.
 When voters arrive, election officials should ask for identification, check their eligibility status, and mark their name off the voting list.
 The OLMS created a polling place diagram to fully help you understand what tasks must be handled and where to stand during election day.
 The purpose of each location is to ensure that all activity may be carefully observed.

 YesElections can simplify and streamline the process for union election officials.
 We will handle the entire voting process, from nominations to the calculation of results, so you have less to worry about.
 With extensive knowledge of union election laws and regulations, YesElections can help you plan and organize an online, phone, mail, in-person, or multiple voting method election.
-Contact us today to request a complimentary consultation.
+Learn more about our Union Election Services, or Contact us today to request a complimentary consultation.